Crisis Intervention & De-escalation Training

 NAMI Family-to-Family

-Every Wednesday from January 21, 2026, until March 11, 2026
+Every Wednesday from July 22, 2026, until Sept.
+9 2026

 NAMI Family-to-Family is a free, 8-session, evidence-based educational program for family members, significant others, and friends of individuals living with mental health conditions.
-Research shows this program significantly improves coping skills, problem-solving abilities, and overall confidence for those supporting a loved one.

 If you’re a child or teen who has questions about mental health, or if one or both of your parents (or your guardian) live with a mental health condition, YouTalk Washington offers support and resources that can help you navigate tough situation.